10 Steps for the Perfect Bathroom Remodel

 Why Homeowners Remodel Bathrooms

-There are several potential reasons behind a homeowner’s decision to remodel a bathroom.
-For some people, it might be a combination of reasons.
+Here’s a look at the most common reasons why homeowners decide to remodel a bathroom.
+For many, it can be a combination of reasons.

 Updating the Look

-Happy with the layout of your current bathroom and feel it just needs a refresh?
+Happy with the layout of your current bathroom but feel it just needs a refresh?
 Focus your attention on material selection, and perhaps add new cabinetry or plumbing fixtures.
-You can find lots of ingenious ideas online for how to make a small bathroom look bigger.
+You can find plenty of inspiration online, including ideas for how to make a small bathroom look bigger.

-You’ll still want to pay attention to the age of your home and the remodels done by previous homeowners.
-After all, laying new tile over a foundation rife with mold or making do with an outdated electrical system is inviting big problems down the road.
+Even if you’re not making a major structural change, you’ll still want to pay attention to the age of your home and the remodels done by previous homeowners.
+After all, laying new tile over a foundation rife with mold or making do with an outdated electrical system may mean inviting big problems down the road.

 Recommended: 32 Inexpensive Ways to Refresh Your Home